-The PSHE, SMSC and RSE curriculum, coordinated by Mrs. McSweeny (LMcS) reflects the school's ethos to encourage self-awareness and respect for others.
+The PSHE, SMSC and RSE curriculum, coordinated by our new Director of Pupil Development Mrs. Andrews (KA), reflects the school's ethos to encourage self-awareness and respect for others.
 The syllabus impinges on all areas of school life, and it can be delivered in a variety of contexts as well as a timetabled subject.
-In addition to the PSHE lesson, the Form Tutor period and TPR lessons are two important opportunities for delivering PSHE, as well as Science.
+In addition to the weekly PSHE lesson, which for September 2022 has been increased from 30-minutes to one hour a week, the Form Tutor period and TPR lessons are two important opportunities for delivering PSHE, as well as science.
 Certain topics, for example drugs education, may be most effectively delivered by an outside specialist agency.
 Careers guidance takes place within PSHE and in the Form 8 leavers' programme.